eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 # 2. Deploy a remote Codewind service

 Deploy a new Codewind instance in Kubernetes/*the cloud*, generate a user in Keycloak and configure security all using the following single Codewind CLI `cwctl` command.
-You can use the CLI `cwctl` with additional options LIKE WHAT?
-WHICH ONES ARE REQUIRED?, for example:
+You can use the CLI `cwctl` with additional options, for example:

 ```
 ./cwctl --insecure install remote \